metamn/react/content/blog/rapid-prototyping-for-graphql-apis/index.md

 In other words:

 - One should be able to visually design the data structure
-- From that design all else is automatically generated: database tables, resolvers, lambda functions, schema, types, boilerplate client code
+- From that design all else &mdash; possible &mdash; is automatically generated: database tables, resolvers, lambda functions, schema, types, boilerplate client code
 - On client side, during development, when the schema is modified it is automatically synced with the backend.

 That would mean rapid prototyping.